Will my child need to go to hospital?

 - their reliever inhaler isn’t helping (if they have one)

 - they’re breathing very quickly and seem short of breath.
 If your child is older, you may notice that they can’t complete a sentence in one breath.
 Preschool children may sit doing nothing but working hard to breathe, with their ribs sucking in and tummy sticking out

 - their lips and tongue have a blue tinge

 - Give them their reliever inhaler.
-They normally only take 2 puffs, but if you think they’re having an attack, it’s OK to give them up to 10 puffs.
+For mild symptoms they would take 2 puffs, but if you think they’re having an attack, it’s OK to give them up to 10 puffs.
 You should space these out – 1 puff at a time every 30-60 seconds

-- If their symptoms don’t improve, call 999 and ask for an ambulance.
+- If their symptoms don’t improve, call an ambulance

 - If the ambulance is taking longer than 15 minutes to arrive, you can give them their reliever inhaler again in the same way as before.

 It’s very important for you get help quickly if your child is having an asthma attack.
 Don’t hesitate to call 999.